Approximating Competitive Equilibrium by Nash Welfare: Examples

 \subsection{Example with matching utility functions}

-The following example illustrates that matching utilities are not Gale-substitutes in general. \begin{example} Consider the scenario with $3$ goods and an agent with unit budget.
-The agent's utility is a matching utilities, with preferences for the goods being $1$, $2.5$, and $0.7$ respectively.
-The initial prices for the goods are $0.3$, $1.2$, and $0.1$.
+The following example shows that matching utility functions (i.e., those with a unit-demand constraint) are not Gale-substitutes in general.
+This also implies that utility functions with more general constraints (as in~\cite{garg2022approximating,jalota2023fisher}) need not satisfy the Gale-substitutes property either. \begin{example} Consider a market with $3$ goods and an agent with unit budget.
+The agent has a \emph{matching utility function} (i.e., a unit-demand constraint), with valuations of $1$, $2.5$, and $0.7$ for goods 1, 2, and 3, respectively.
+The initial prices vector is $(0.3, 1.2, 0.1)$.
 In this case, the Gale demand is

-which gives the solution $(0, 103/198, 95/198)$.
-Now we keep the prices of the first two goods unchanged and increase the price of the third good from $0.1$ to $0.6$.
-By calculation, under the new prices, the new Gale demand is $(5/9, 4/9, 0)$.
-The Gale demand of good $2$ decreases, which implies that it is not substitutes. \end{example}
+which yields the solution $(0, 103/198, 95/198)$.
+Now, keeping the prices of the first two goods unchanged, we increase the price of the third good from $0.1$ to $0.6$.
+Under these new prices, the Gale demand becomes $(5/9, 4/9, 0)$.
+Since the demand for good $2$ decreases as the price of good $3$ increases, this shows that the utility function does not satisfy the Gale-substitute property. \end{example}